anthonymakela/anthonymakela.github.io/_posts/2019-01-01-Analysis-On-Exoplanets.md

 Due to a lack of granularity in the data set, it's unclear whether the non-circumbinary planets orbit a single star, are in a binary star system that isn't circumbinary, or orbit even more than 2 stars.

 Less than 1% of planets discovered so far are circumbinary.
 That is, we know of 23 planets currently orbiting binary star systems, and one could potentially be Tatooine.
-It remains to be seen how many have pod racing.

-All jokes aside, it's pretty amazing that examples of this even exist in our galaxy!

 ``` r
 # How many planets are in each solar system?